Nabin-09/Web-Development-2.0/JavaScript/Notes.md

 - Iteration methods like `forEach()`, `map()`, and `for...of` simplify working with arrays.
 - Methods like `reduce()`, `filter()`, and `map()` are useful for functional programming.

-Arrays are an essential part of JavaScript, making data manipulation easier and more efficient.
+Arrays are an essential part of JavaScript, making data manipulation easier and more efficient  .

 # Objects